ferreirafabio80/gfa/README.md

 # Group Factor Analysis (GFA)

-Python implementation of GFA that can be used to uncover multivariate relationships between multiple data sources (e.g. brain and behaviour) in complete and incomplete data sets.
+Python implementation of GFA that can be used to uncover multivariate relationships between multiple data sources (e.g. brain imaging and behaviour) in complete and incomplete data sets.

 ## Description of the files:
 - [analysis_syntdata.py](analysis_syntdata.py): run experiments on synthetic data generated with two groups (i.e. two data sources).
 This module was used to run the experiments on synthetic data described in [1](insert link).